Legal Advice for Compensation Insurance Claims & TPD Payouts

 How are MAIC Damages Assessed?

-If your road accident injuries are severe, you could be entitled to “general damages”, including compensation for pain, suffering and lost quality of life.
+If your road accident injuries are severe, you could be entitled to “general damages”, including compensation for pain and suffering and lost quality of life.

 Referring to the Civil Liability Act 2003, general damages are determined via an Injury Scale Value (ISV).
 The Civil Liability Regulation of 2014 outlines the ISV requirements.